 Docker Containers are an isolated, resource controlled, and portable operating environments.
 An application inside a container can run without affecting the rest of the system and vice versa.
 The SQL Server 2017 is now available for Windows and Linux Docker engine.
 This will enable SQL Server to deliver a consistent data platform across Windows Server and Linux, as well as on-premises and cloud.
 SQL Server in Docker container will provide customers with even more flexibility in their data solution.
 SQL Server on OpenShift Container Platform gives the power to run and deploy SQL Server in OpenShift Cluster and scale up and down as per there need.

-This lab was built based on the features and functionality available in the initial public preview release of SQL Server container image for Linux on OpenShift container platform.
+This lab is built based on the features and functionality available in the initial public preview release of SQL Server container image for Linux on OpenShift container platform.
 As the Microsoft team continues toward general availability of SQL Server, users can expect to see additional features and capabilities in later releases of the product.

 This manual will guide you through the steps to run SQL Server on OpenShift Container Platform and connect .NET Core application with SQL Server running in container.
 With this lab, you will be able to: